wojdyr/fityk/doc/appendix.rst

 Text of the license is distributed with the program in the file :file:`COPYING`.

-Appendix E. About this manual
+Appendix D. About this manual
 #############################

-This manual is written ReStructuredText.
+This manual is written using ReStructuredText.
 All changes, improvements, corrections, etc. are welcome.
 Use the ``Show Source`` link to get the source of the page, save it, edit, and send me either modified version or patch containing changes.